 Expanding the use of self-service is going to rest, in great part, on how comfortable users are with it, how much they believe that it’s going to work and so on.
 User surveys and questionnaires can help, but only if we do them well, comprehensively, and with an awareness of their coverage and accuracy.
 The results should be backed up with some degree of trying it yourself and getting out and about talking with those users about their feelings towards self-service.

 Focus on satisfaction with the self-service facility before studying detailed statistics on those that do use it.
 Find out what those who use it like about it, and try to spread that towards others.
 And match statistics and numbers about the system usage with an understanding of the profile of your user community.
-They aren’t all the same, and one size may not fit all – so be prepared to match variations in your user base with variations in your self-service interface and capabilities.
+They aren’t all the same, and one size may not fit all – so be prepared to match variations in your user base with variations in your self-service interface and capabilities when changing IT support.

 Technology is racing on, taking us all along on an exciting new journey.
 But people are going to remain an important part of that for the foreseeable future.
 Our roles and focus areas might change a bit – more on the underpinning knowledge and its maintenance perhaps?
 Or more freedom to innovate and improvise rather than stick to the simple rules once we can trust our automation to cope with those more predictable issues?

 New technologies are here to stay, powerful new tools for the IT support professional to use.
-But tools need craftspeople to use them, true for support as it is for anything else.
+But tools need craftspeople to use them, which is true for support as it is for anything else.
 Ultimately, making and keeping our users happy is still the focus of what we do, especially when changing IT support.

 In 23 years working for the UK government, Ivor Macfarlane moved from forestry to ITSM via prisons, warehousing, and training.
 In 1999 he became an ITSM consultant and trainer, as a freelancer and directly for companies.
 He was an author for ITIL (versions 1, 2 & 3), ISO20000 and ITSM library and an ITIL examiner since 1991.
 An active contributor to social media and blogs, he is well known at ITSM events and has presented around the world (40 countries so far and on every continent except Antarctica).
 In addition to his work as an independent consultant, he also works alongside ITSM.Tools as an Associate Consultant.